worldamazing/plan/docs/case-study-global.md

 Culturally, the world blossoms as barriers dissolve.
 Weekly cultural festivals become a global norm, where people dress in the vibrant colors of their heritage and share their traditions and cuisines openly, creating a tapestry of human expression.

 The environment receives unprecedented attention.
-With global cooperation, the GI implements large-scale initiatives to restore natural habitats and reverse the effects of climate change.
+With global cooperation, the GI implements large-scale initiatives to restore natural habitats and reverse the effects of carbon emissions.
 Cities are no longer just places to live; they are ecosystems that contribute to the planet's health.

 In the evening, as people gather in communal dining halls or small family units, the air is filled with a sense of peace and security.
 The worries of unemployment, inequality, and isolation are tales of the past.
 The world operates not as a collection of nations, but as a single, unified entity that thrives on cooperation and mutual respect.